asongtoruin/trash-dungeon/content/sessions/Session-2.md

 ## The session begins
 - Waking up in the pub, all sat in roughly the same area on one of the very long tables in the pub
-- Don't really remember details or faces, but broadly recognise faces
+- Don't really remember details or specifics of the encounter, but broadly recognise faces
 - Fain looks at the book in his hands and looks around at everyone else with faint recognition
-- Rangar, feeling the pain in his nether regions, faintly recognises Hellebroe: "Gnome... what did you do?"
+- Rangar, feeling the pain in his nether regions, faintly recognises Hellebore: "Gnome... what did you do?"
-- Hellebore: "I didn't do nothing, get out of my way I am going to the bar for a whiskey"
+- Hellebore: "I didn't do nothing, get out of my way I'm going to the bar for a whiskey"
 - Ragnar: "You two, do I know you?"
 - Yllwalyn: "I don't know.
 You seem familiar"
 - Fain: "I'm not sure, I recognise you but I don't know why.
 Do you know anything about this book?" and holds up the book